akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 7: Pismo Beach to Refugio State Beach

 This was a pretty long day (80 miles and 3,000 feet elevation), but we had gotten the hang of things so we weren't worried.
-Even with a Chipotle break in Santa Maria and a Taco Bell/Starbucks break in Buellton ("The Home of Split Pea Soup"), we made it to Refugio State Beach before 7 PM.
+Even with a Chipotle break in Santa Maria and a Taco Bell/Starbucks/groceries break in Buellton ("The Home of Split Pea Soup"), we made it to Refugio State Beach before 7 PM.

 We didn't have to book anything: we just showed up, paid $10 a person, and set up shop in the hiker/biker camp.
 It was a large open space with assorted fire pits and benches, and we had the entire thing to ourselves.
-We really enjoyed this campground: we could see the ocean from our tents, and the showers were so comfortable we almost finished our quarters.
+We really liked this campground--our tent was right next to the beach, and the showers were so wonderfully relaxing that we almost finished our quarters.

+That night, we enjoyed the wondrous ocean view and cool breeze while eating cold Taco Bell and canned chili, which were both, for the record, quite unappetizing.

 {% include image.html filename="refugio.jpg" description="Refugio State Beach" maxpx=500 %}